typefacedesign/document-driven-typedesign/CONTRIBUTING.md

 This site is hosted with Github Pages and is built with jeykll.

+To install the dependencies on Mac OS X, run:

+    sudo gem install bundler;
+    bundle install;

-For local development, run:
+Then for local development, run:

-    jekyll server --watch
+    jekyll server --watch;